VegasAfterglow: A High-Performance Framework for Gamma-Ray Burst Afterglows: Dynamics

 \item They omitted the term $\left(1 - \frac{\Gamma_{4} n_{4}}{\Gamma_{3} n_{3}}\right)$ in deriving the shock crossing radius, which is approximately $3/4$ in the thin shell regime, as noted in \cite{zhang_kobayashi_05};

-\item Most importantly, as the reverse shock (characterized by $\Gamma_{43}$) strengthens, the bulk Lorentz factor $\Gamma_3$ decreases toward $\sim\Gamma_4/2$ during the crossing.
-This evolution gradually changes the scaling of $\Gamma_{43} - 1 \propto t^3$ (typical for the thin shell regime) to $\Gamma_{43} - 1 \propto t^{1/4}$ (typical for the thick shell regime), thereby slowing the growth of $\Gamma_{43}$ in the later stages of the crossing (see upper right panel of Figure~\ref{fig:r_dynamics}).

-\item The energy conservation method adopted in this work obtains a slightly lower $\Gamma_{43}$ than the traditional pressure balance method. \end{itemize}
+\item As the reverse shock (characterized by $\Gamma_{43}$) strengthens, the bulk Lorentz factor $\Gamma_3$ decreases toward $\sim\Gamma_4/2$ during the crossing.
+This evolution gradually changes the scaling of $\Gamma_{43} - 1 \propto t^3$ (typical for the thin shell regime) to $\Gamma_{43} - 1 \propto t^{1/4}$ (typical for the thick shell regime), thereby slowing the growth of $\Gamma_{43}$ in the later stages of the crossing (see upper right panel of Figure~\ref{fig:r_dynamics}). { \item The energy-conservation method adopted in this work yields a lower $\Gamma_{43}$ than the traditional pressure-balance method.
+This difference arises because the commonly used internal energy approximation, $U_3 = (\Gamma_{34}-1)m_3c^2$, overestimates the actual internal energy in region 3.
+The exact internal energy is given by the integral form of Equation~\ref{eq:u3}, in which the early shock heating is weaker.
+Moreover, adiabatic cooling further reduces the internal energy relative to $(\Gamma_{34}-1)m_3c^2$.
+A smaller $U_3$ in the total energy budget of Equation~\ref{eq:e_blast} leads to a higher $\Gamma_3$ during the reverse shock crossing, and consequently, the reverse shock is significantly weakened. } \end{itemize}

 The lower panels show the thin-shell cases with varying upstream magnetizations; as the magnetization increases, the reverse shock becomes weaker and the crossing time decreases rapidly, eventually approaching the engine duration.